 Is there additional protection available in case my student's iPad is damaged or stolen?

-Families are encouraged to pay for the Optional Accidental Damage and Theft coverage for their District-issued iPad.
+Families are encouraged to pay for accidental damage, loss, and theft coverage for their districtissued iPad.
 Additional information is located in the LVISD Student & Parent iPad User Agreement.